 Who we are:

-is a photographer, book artist, publisher and co-founder of the Kyoudai Press—a boutique imprint that has published Lost Things, 333 Saints, and East or West.
+is a photographer, book artist, publisher and co-founder of the Kyoudai Press.
 Alexandra spent her childhood in Washington DC, Bamako, Mali and Freetown, Sierra Leone, an international upbringing that significantly influences her photographic work.
-Each of her projects begins with a journey of exploration: among the majlis of Timbuktu’s Islamic scholars, along the Shikoku pilgrimage trail, or into the heart of a poem.
+Each of her projects begins with a journey of exploration: among the schools of Timbuktu’s Islamic scholars, along the Shikoku pilgrimage trail, or into the heart of a poem.
 The resulting work weaves a narrative about passage and transcendence, touching, transforming, and re-kindling the human spirit with a straightforward style that does not shy away from the dirt, humor, or marvelous enchantment of an imperfect reality.

 Alexandra holds a BA in studio art and East Asian studies from Stanford University and an MS in journalism from Columbia University.
 Her work has been widely published and exhibited.
 Notably, photographs from 333 Saints were part of the landmark exhibition “West Africa: Word, Symbol, Song” at the British Library (2015).
 Among other honors, she has received a Fulbright Research Grant, and her prints have been acquired by the US Library of Congress, the Smithsonian National Museum of African Art, and the British Library.